Trip Highlights of Ganesh Himal Trek

 Day 01: Kathmandu drive to Syabru Besi

-Early morning, we start our Ganesh Himal trek.
-Today, we drive early morning to Syabru Besi by Local bus.
-Or you have a choice of private four-wheel-drive also with an extra cost.
+In the early morning, we started our Ganesh Himal trek.
+Today, we will drive early in the morning to Syabru Besi by local bus.
+Or you can also choose private four-wheel drive at an extra cost.
 The journey from Kathmandu reaches Shyabru Besi.
 It is the gateway to the Langtang Valley at the confluence of the Bhote Kosi and Langtang Rivers.

 You pass through mesmerizing scenic driving.
 You pass through Trisuli Bazaar, Ramche Gaon, and Dhunche Bazaar.
 It makes your driving full of fun.
 The roads are narrow and adventurous zig-zag roads.
-The fantastic landscapes along the way will make you a good start day drive of the Ganesh Himal trek.
+The fantastic landscapes along the way will make for an excellent start-day drive of the Ganesh Himal trek.

 02